Recent Caddnar Decisions (as of October 13, 2017)

 With respect to the terms of Moss’s reinstatement the Commission determined that IC 14-9-8-7(b) authorizes only the director of the Department’s division of law enforcement has the authority to assign or reassign conservations officers with respect to duty stations and responsibilities.
 For this reason, the Commission concluded that it is without lawful authority to prescribe exact terms on Moss’s reinstatement but affirmed the division director’s ability to assign Moss to any duty or station “provided such assignment or reassignment does not constitute a demotion, suspension, or termination…” Administrative Cause No. 13-134L

-[NOTE: WALTHERS TOOK JUDICIAL REVIEW IN THE MARION SUPERIOR COURT ON MAY 16, 2016.]
+[NOTE: WALTHERS TOOK JUDICIAL REVIEW IN THE MARION SUPERIOR COURT ON MAY 16, 2016.
+ON JUNE 13, 2017, THE MARION SUPERIOR COURT AFFIRMED THE COMMISSION.]
 At issue in this proceeding is a notice of violation (NOV) issued under IC 14-27-7.5 (commonly known as the “Dam Safety Act”) to Walthers and Richards, the owners of the Forest Lake Dam.
 Richards filed an Agreed Settlement and Stipulation of Dismissal; and subsequently, a Final Order of Dismissal was issued as to the Richards.
 As to Walthers, the Commission affirmed the NOV and mitigation plan.
 Administrative Cause No. 13-147W